mattermost/docs/source/manage/announcement-banner.rst

 By default, users can dismiss the banner until they log in again or until you update the banner.
 You can `configure Mattermost to prevent users from dismissing the banner <https://docs.mattermost.com/configure/configuration-settings.html#allow-banner-dismissal>`__.

-Update the banner by either changing the text of the banner or by re-enabling the banner after it has been disabled.
+Update the banner by either changing the text of the banner or by re-enabling the banner after it's been disabled.
 You can also control the text color and the background color.

 Configure an announcement banner
 ---------------------------------